 Another problem is that organization is hierarchical.
 Even bottom-up organization is hierarchical, and, while it is better than top-down organization, it still a hierarchical form.
-Anarchist organizations establish hierarchy- only to attempt to abolish hierarchy.
-However, there is such a thing as social inertia.

-earlier definition (a collective body that oppresses those who disagree with it) in that the State under my previous definition could survive without oppression, but it oppresses those who support it even, by not allowing them to exit the roles that they have been assigned.
+Anarmy earlier definition (a collective body that oppresses those who disagree with it) in that the State under my previous definition could survive without oppression, but it oppresses those who support it even, by not allowing them to exit the roles that they have been assigned.

-people work to show capital as a positive force, and show off their success as a way to keep people working for it- cause they believe one day they will also be successful.
+active participant; rather than an inanimate object, an animate being.
+It may not have its own mind, but it creates structures that make it a necessity to survive.
+It creates people to benefit it, and in turn, these people work to show capital as a positive force, and show off their success as a way to keep people working for it- cause they believe one day they will also be successful.